-You may be relieved to know that the vast majority of the Japanese population do not know Samurai Sword terminology, so even after reading this article you only remember a few of the parts, you’ll still know more than most people.
+You may be relieved to know that the vast majority of the Japanese population do not know Samurai Sword terminology, so even after reading this article, if you remember only a few of the parts, you’ll still know more than most people.

-To make things easier we’re going to divide this article up into three easy to digest sections, and I’ll give you my own personal tips to aid with memorising and the bits and bobs.
+To make things easier, we’re going to divide this article up into three easy-to-digest sections, and I’ll give you my own personal tips (mnemonics) to aid with memorising the bits and bobs.